Short Kut

 Shortkut (also known as Short Kut: The Con Is On) is a 2009 Indian Hindi-language comedy film directed by Neeraj Vora and produced by Anil Kapoor under Anil Kapoor Films Company.
-The film stars Akshaye Khanna, Arshad Warsi and Amrita Rao in lead roles.
-It released on 10 July 2009 worldwide to mostly negative reviews from critics.
+The film stars Akshaye Khanna, Arshad Warsi, and Amrita Rao in lead roles.
+It was released on 10 July 2009 worldwide to mostly negative reviews from critics.

-The film was an uncredited remake of the Malayalam-language film Udayananu Tharam starring Mohanlal.
+The film was an uncredited remake of the Malayalam-language film Udayananu Tharam.

 Plot

-The story focuses on Shekhar (Akshaye Khanna), who is currently an assistant director, hoping to write and direct his own movies soon.
-His friend Raju (Arshad Warsi) is a struggling actor who has been waiting on Shekhar to write a film script so he can star in his movie.
+The story focuses on Shekhar, who is currently an assistant director, hoping to write and direct his own movies soon.
+His friend Raju is a struggling actor who has been waiting on Shekhar to write a film script so he can star in his movie.
 However, when Shekhar rejects him as the film's leading role, Raju decides to steal Shekhar's film script, star in the movie himself and release it without crediting Shekhar.
 The film is released and it turns out to be a blockbuster, propelling Raju to overnight stardom.
-Heartbroken Shekhar, now experiences a break-up with his girlfriend Mansi (Amrita Rao).
+Heartbroken Shekhar, now experiences a break-up with his girlfriend Mansi.
 Nonetheless, Shekhar writes a new and better film script and wants to star Raju in it, however when Raju rejects the script, Shekhar decides to film the movie without Raju ever knowing that he is in it.
 Shekhar and his low-budget film crew follow Raju around everywhere to complete their movie covertly.
 Eventually, when the movie is released, Raju's role in the film attracts embarrassment and humiliation but the film itself succeeds and Shekhar finally enjoys a taste of success in the film industry.
 In the end, an unfazed Raju decides not to change his ways but to again steal someone else's script.